-- (1) World Championships in Para-Ski will be organised in every odd numbered year. - (2) A World Championship of Juniors and a World Cup of Champions may be organised together or separately in any year. - (3) The schedule for other competitions is: - 2012 Mondial or WPCs - 2013 World Cups, World Games, - 2014 Mondial or WPCs
+- (1) World Championships in Para-Ski will be organised in accordance with the schedule determined by the IPC Para-Ski Committee. - (2) A World Championship of Juniors and a World Cup of Champions may be organised together or separately in any year. - (3) The schedule for other competitions is:

+2015 World Cups and WISC, WAG